PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

-\textbf{Matrix Representation of Power Flow Equations:} Once the matrix form of power flow equations is obtained, its determinant is useful to 1) identify the existence of power flow solution and 2) distance to voltage collapse point.
+\textbf{Matrix Representation of Power Flow Equations and Proposed VSI:} Once {we obtain the matrix form of power flow equations}, its determinant is useful to 1) identify the existence of power flow solution and 2) distance to voltage collapse point.
 Similar to the above calculations, the elements of real power circle-matrix $\mathcal{C}_p$ are calculated using its center \eqref{eq:cpq} and radius \eqref{eq:rp} as shown below.